SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 The **calibration curves** also reveal an interesting contrast:

 - Logistic Regression models (Models 1–3) are relatively well-calibrated.
-- XGBoost and CatBoost (Models 4–5) tend to **overpredict** high probabilities, leading to overconfidence at the upper end.
+- CatBoost tends to **overpredict** high probabilities, leading to overconfidence at the upper end.

----
+**Adressing the observed differences seen in Playoff and Regular**

+The differences in AUC between Playoff and Regular season data can likely be attributed to several factors.
+First, the sample size for Playoff games is much smaller, which naturally increases variance and makes model performance less stable.
+In addition, Playoff hockey is more competitive, with higher stakes and more structured defensive play.
+Teams often tighten their systems, and both shooters and goaltenders tend to be of higher average quality compared to the full regular-season population.

+These factors can all contribute to the shifts we observe in AUC.However, it is important to note that the relative ranking of our models remains unchanged, suggesting that the underlying relationships captured by the models are consistent across contexts even if absolute performance varies.

 ## Summary

 Across both regular-season and playoff test sets, the evaluation consistently shows that:

-- **XGBoost (Model 4)** is the strongest model overall, achieving the highest AUC, best goal-retrieval curves, and most consistent ranking performance.
+- Gradient Boosted Models  **XGBoost (Model 4)**  and **CatBoost** are the strongest model overalls, achieving the highest AUC, best goal-retrieval curves, and most consistent ranking performance.
 - **Logistic Regression (Distance + Angle, Model 3)** performs surprisingly well and serves as an effective linear baseline.
 - **Distance-only Logistic Regression (Model 1)** is simple yet competitive, confirming distance as the most predictive individual feature.
 - **GridSearch CatBoost (Model 5)** improves over the basic logistic baselines but still cannot match the performance of XGBoost.
 - **Angle-only Logistic Regression (Model 2)** is by far the weakest model, reinforcing that angle alone is not sufficient without distance.

 CatBoost is a powerful gradient boosting model with advantages such as native handling of categorical variables, strong regularization, and effective self-calibration.
-Because of these built-in capabilities, it is not surprising to observe slightly better performance from CatBoost compared to standard logistic regression, though in this task, XGBoost remains superior in ranking ability.
+Because of these built-in capabilities, it is not surprising to observe slightly better performance from CatBoost compared to XGBoost.
+An interesting observation we noticed during this process, is that distance+angle is already a really powerful feature, in game context only can add so much to get better performances.